Formation of "Blanets" from Dust Grains around the Supermassive Black Holes in Galaxies: INTRODUCTION

 The results reported in Paper I, however, have two major limitations.
 One is that the collisional velocity between the dust aggregates might become too large ($>$ several 100 m s$^{-1}$ at the Stokes parameter, $S_t \sim 1$).
 And if the collisional velocity is that large, rather than growing, the aggregates might get destroyed.
 In Paper I, we used the numerical experiments conducted by \citet{wada-k2009}\footnote{Note that \citet{wada-k2009} and \citet{wada-k2013} were written by Koji Wada and his collaborators, not by the first author of this paper.} on the collisions between the dust aggregates, wherein the critical collisional velocity ($v_{crit}$) scales with the mass $m_d$ of the dust aggregates, as $v_{crit} \propto m_d^{1/4}$.
 However, this is correct only for the head-on collisions, as stated in the paper.
 Moreover, \citet{wada-k2009, wada-k2013} showed that the growth efficiency of the dust aggregates depends on the impact parameter of the collisions, and as a result, $v_{crit}$ does not strongly depend on the mass of the dust aggregates, if off-set collisions are taken into account.
-They concluded that $v_{crit} \simeq 80$ m s$^{-1}$ for the icy monomers.
-This low critical velocity is also one of the obstacles in the planet formation in protoplanetary disks.
+They concluded that $v_{crit} \simeq 80$ m s$^{-1}$ for the ice monomers\footnote{{Here, we suppose water ice \citep{sato2016}.
+In fact, the presence of H$_2$O in AGNs is suggested by maser observations \citep[e.g.,][]{greenhill2003}, and by chemical models \citep[e.g.,][]{wada2016}.
+Note that $v_{crit}$ is much smaller ($\sim 1$ m s$^{-1}$) for silicate monomers \citep{wada-k2009}).
+Therefore, we here consider dust evolution outside the snowline. }}.
+This low critical velocity is also one of the obstacles in the planet formation in circumstellar disks.
 In this follow-up paper, we adopt $v_{crit} \simeq 80$ m s$^{-1}$ as a constraint on the growth of the dust aggregates.

 Another limitation of Paper I is that the size of dust aggregates $a_d$ and collisional velocity $\Delta v$ show runaway growth in the collisional compression phase around $S_t \sim 1$.
 However, this rapid growth would not be realistic if a more natural treatment of the internal density of the dust is considered (\S2.2.1, see also \S 3).